deepjavalibrary/djl-demo/apache-spark/spark3.0/audio/README.md

 # DJL Spark Audio Example

 ## Introduction

-This folder contains 2 demo applications built with Spark 3.0 and DJL to run audio related tasks.
+This folder contains 2 demo applications built with Spark and DJL to run audio related tasks.

 - SpeechRecognitionExample: Ready to run for speech recognition using Wav2Vec2 model
-- WhisperSpeechRecognitionExample: Ready to run for speech recognition using Whisper model

 ## Setup